Building OpenBullet 2 from source

 git clone https://github.com/openbullet/OpenBullet2/

-now cd into the folder where OpenBullet2.Native.csproj
+Now cd into the folder where OpenBullet2.Native.csproj resides:

 cd OpenBullet2/OpenBullet2.Native

-and compile OB2 Native using
+And compile OB2 Native using:

 dotnet publish --configuration Release